notify Key Takeaways

 A torn curtain or blind.

-Worn appliances due to long-term use.
+Worn or broken appliances due to long-term use.

 Normal Wear and Tear